Get Help: Gambling

 What is a Gambling Disorder?

-The National Center for Responsible Gambling (NCRG) created a video that uses research-based facts to provide a better understanding of gambling disorders, whom and how many people they impact and how they are diagnosed and treated.
+The National Center for Responsible Gambling (NCRG) created a video that uses research-based facts to provide a better understanding of gambling disorders (formerly referred to as compulsive gambling), whom and how many people they impact, and how they are diagnosed and treated.

 Problem Gambling Statistics